 So let’s just get this out of the way now – it’s pointless to berate yourself for not being perfect.

-You can approach them like a challenge: Some days you win, some days you lose, but ultimately they are always going to come back in one form or another… and that’s okay.
+You can approach them like a ongoing challenge: Some days you win, some days you lose, but ultimately they are always going to come back in one form or another… and that’s okay.

 Demon #1: My super comfy bed

 My biggest problem these past few years has been my unlimited capacity to sleep in.